wolfgangasdf/reftool5/README.md

 * A collaborative thing.
     * Reftool is a single-user application.
 In my opinion, references are personal, you exchange PDFs or links with collaborators.
-      My experience tells me that you should not import any articles into a reference manager without having read at least the abstract, you'll never have time to read them later in nearly all cases!
+      My experience tells me that you should not import any articles into a reference manager without having read at least the abstract, you'll never have time to read them later!
     * Reftool contains tools to make this exchange easy (copy article links, copy pdfs)
 * Tag-based.
 I tried it and find that you'll quickly have to many, so they must be arranged in a tree, which I call `topics`.
 * Full-text search through all documents.
 However, since most have a desktop search engine running you can use this and reverse-lookup articles by drag'n'drop into Reftool.

 Import / export possibilities:

 * You can import a tree-like folder structure containing PDFs.
 * You can export a bibtex database.
-* If you need more, create an issue or just write your own routine!
+* If you need more, create an issue on bitbucketor just write your own routine!

-Key hints:
+Hints:

 * Don't use a "read later" folder.
 You'll never do.

 ### How to run ###

 * Get Java JRE >= 8u40
-* Download the zip for Mac or (Windows, Linux), extract it somewhere and double-click the app (Mac) or jar file (Windows, Linux).
+* [Download the zip](https://bitbucket.org/wolfgang/reftool5/downloads) for Mac or (Windows, Linux), extract it somewhere and double-click the app (Mac) or jar file (Windows, Linux).

 Everything should be self-explanatory (watch out for tooltips) and if you create a new "reftool data dir", the